Our nine bedroom suites are beautifully appointed and have views of the Swartvlei Lagoon with its small game and rich bird life.

 Swartvlei Lagoon stretches over 10.73 kilometres.
 It is a paradise for water sports enthusiasts.
 The weather is mild, with temperatures ranging between 19°C in July and 27.4°C in February.
 The lodge offers complimentary kayaks, canoes and the skipper of our Lady Giselle Pontoon Boat takes guests out on the lagoon to fish.

-Guests can take to the lagoon on a range of water activities or explore the region on the hotel’s mountain bikes.
+Guests can take to the lagoon on a range of water activities or explore the region on the lodge’s mountain bikes.

 Sedgefield & The Garden Route